 Buy Some Helpful Books For Research

-Mary Pride’s Big Book of Home Learning book is about the size of a telephone directory and has literally everything you’ll want to know and probably some stuff you don’t.
-She has chapters on curriculum, subjects, websites, laws, learning styles, diet and nutrition, homeschooling methods, and much much more.
-And it’s the type of book that’s made for reference rather than reading straight through-so don’t let the size intimidate you.
+The Mary Pride’s Big Book of Home Learning book is about the size of a telephone directory, and it contains literally everything that you will want to know as well as probably some things that you won’t want to know.
+She has chapters on topics such as curriculum, subjects, websites, laws, learning styles, diet and nutrition, homeschooling methods, and a great deal of other information as well.
+Also, this is the kind of book that is designed to be referred to rather than read from beginning to end, so you shouldn’t let the volume put you off.

 The Ultimate Guide to Homeschooling, written by Debra Bell, follows a very similar format and is organized in a very similar manner.
 Very encouraging and well-written, suitable for both novices and seasoned professionals alike.